natewatson999/node-virustotal/README.md

 #### makePrivateConnection.rescan.setNotifyChangesOnly
 This function basically states "Virustotal, remember that URL I sent you using setNotifyURL? if X is 1, only send the results if you find something you didn't find in previous scans.
 If X is 0, send the results no matter how inconsequential they are.", where X is the only parameter, and can be a 0 or 1.

+### makePrivateConnection.getFileBehavior
+This function asks Virustotal for a behavior report for a particular file.
+There are 3 parameters.
+The first one is either an MD5, SHA1, or SHA256; with SHA256 being the least non-preferred one.
+The other two parameters are the usual response and error callbacks with the usual parameters.
+The response might not have a response_code.

+### makePrivateConnection.getFileNetworkActivity
+This function asks Virustotal for a network activity report for a particular file.
+There are 3 parameters.
+The first one is either an MD5, SHA1, or SHA256; with SHA256 being the least non-preferred one.
+The other two parameters are the usual response and error callbacks with the usual parameters.
+The response might not have a response_code.

 ### makePrivateConnection example
 ```
 var con = vt.makePrivateConnection();